 Only one of the things we tried recording piecemeal survives.
-I guess I thought there was no sense in mixing those songs or backing them up when they consisted of little more than vocals, acoustic guitar, and drums that drifted in and out of time.
-The one non-jam session song that made it is About Face.
+I guess I thought there was no sense in mixing most those songs or backing them up when they consisted of little more than vocals, acoustic guitar, and drums that drifted in and out of time.
+The one non-jam session song that was preserved is About Face.
 Christian’s guitar and Ryan’s drums are there, though the drums are two different takes, with what remains of an earlier take picking up the slack after the second one we recorded on top of it breaks down.
 Aside from Anna’s vocal track, the rest of the band never added their parts.
 I recorded some rough bass and electric piano of my own to fill in the gaps.

 The end result isn’t really album material.
 I think it’s kind of interesting, though.
 Gives you a brief look at what we were trying to do here, and what we finally accomplished a few months down the road.

 This was only my second time ever recording a real drum set.
 I managed to get a surprisingly good sound with not very much equipment.
 It was pretty much the only time I ever mic’d the bottom of a snare drum instead of the top.
-I’ve never liked the sound any other time I’ve tried it, but here it worked.
+I’ve never liked that sound any other time I’ve tried it, but it worked well here.

 There’s also a ridiculous hidden track I added myself that sounds a little bit like chipmunk speed punk and has nothing to do with any of the other songs.
 Sometimes it’s just fun to do goofy things like that.